Rae-ARK/ARKarium/docs/arkarium/REFACTOR_PLAN.md

   unrelated business logic once everything is *just* moved out of the Activity - the plan below splits by feature area rather than creating one giant `MainViewModel`.

+## Architecture philosophy

+Everything in this plan, and every future change to the codebase, is expected to follow one governing philosophy: **service-oriented, separated by concern, minimal boilerplate, functional by default, with classes/objects reserved for where they actually earn their keep.** Concretely, that means four rules:

+1. **Service-oriented architecture.** Anything that owns an external resource or a unit of business capability - the DocumentFile tree (`ScannerImpl`), the network + manifest diff (`SyncManager`), remote lookups (`GoogleBooksMetadataProvider`), local file content (`TextChapterContentRepository`), persisted settings (`PreferencesManager`), notifications (`NewChapterNotifier`) - is a small service with an explicit boundary: a narrow public API, its own file, and (where more than one implementation is plausible, as with metadata lookup) an interface the rest of the app depends on instead of the concrete type. `ScannerImpl`, `SyncManager`, and `TextChapterContentRepository` already follow this well - each does exactly one job, takes its dependencies through its constructor, and never reaches into a sibling service's internals.
+That's the shape every future service, and every service pulled out of `MainActivity` in Phase 2 below, should match.
+2. **Separation of concerns over convenience.** The Activity/Composable layer renders state and forwards user intent; ViewModels (Phase 2) hold and update UI state;
+   services hold business logic and I/O; Room DAOs hold persistence.
+A layer should depend only on the layer(s) below it, never sideways into another feature's state or upward into UI types (`ScannerImpl` and `SyncManager` already take an `AppDatabase` but no Compose/Activity type, which is why they're straightforward to unit test).
+   `MainActivity.kt`'s core problem (see above) is exactly that all four layers - navigation, UI state, business logic, and orchestration - currently collapse into one file; Phase 2 is this rule applied to the biggest offender.
+3. **Functional by default.** Business logic that transforms data - merging, resolving, parsing, deciding - should default to a plain function (ideally a pure
+   one: same inputs, same output, no hidden state or I/O), not a method on a stateful class invented to hold it. `resolveTheme()`/`colorSchemeFor()` (Phase 1, already pulled out) and `mergeNovelForRescan()` (candidate for Phase 2) are the template: free functions taking plain values in and returning plain values out, which is what makes them unit-testable with zero setup.
+Reach for a class only when there's actual state or a resource to own across calls (an open connection, a cache, a `Context`, something with a lifecycle) - not as a default container for logic that has neither.
+4. **Minimal boilerplate.** Prefer the smallest construct that expresses the intent: a top-level `fun` over a class with one method, a `data class`/`sealed class` over a hand-rolled equivalent, extension functions over wrapper types, and no interface until a second implementation (real or concretely planned) actually needs one.
+   `NewChapterNotifier` (a plain `object`, since there's only ever one notifier and no per-instance state) and the sealed `*State` classes in `navigation/AppState.kt` (Phase 1) are existing examples worth extending, not replacing, in later phases.

+Phase 2's ViewModel split and Phase 3's `NavHost` migration below are both direct applications of rule 2; the "pull business logic into small functions like `resolveTheme`" note in Phase 1 is rule 3; and the guidance not to reach for one giant `MainViewModel` is rule 4 (a single god ViewModel is boilerplate-minimal in the wrong direction - it "saves" a few files at the cost of recreating the separation-of-concerns problem this plan exists to fix).

 ## Phase 1 - done in this patch (no behavior change)

 Pure, mechanical extraction.
 Nothing here changes what the app does; it only moves